 Usually a campervan will need one to two panels depending on how often you use it.
 For a small bach, where you just need to run some lights, probably just one panel.
 If you need to run a small fridge you are looking at least two.
 For a big fridge and other gear, then most likely a four panel system.
-For a tiny home, you are looking at the eight panel system most likely.
+For a tiny home, you are looking at the eight to twelve panel system most likely.
 But it is really hard to generalise.
-For comprehensive advice, please send us an email and we can help you pick the right amount of solar panels and batteries you will need.
+Please have a look at our solar calculator to get a better idea.

 We don't allow people to buy directly online as we want to make sure the kit you choose is what you need and make sure we have all the gear in stock for you.
 If you wish you buy a kit from us, reach out to us using chat, email or phone.
 After we discuss options we will email you a quote with all the gear and once you are happy we will convert it to an invoice for you.